-Assume that OUTSTANDING_IO is set to five and that a host issues a request, waits for completion from the controller, then immediately issues another request.
-Assume also that the DRM configuration is on ATM over a very long distance, requiring a significant amount of time to perform replication.
-In asynchronous mode, each request issued by the host is acknowledged as completed by the controller very quickly.
-As a result, the host issues five requests before the remote site has completed the first request.
-If the host then issues another (sixth) request, it exceeds the value of OUTSTANDING_IO.
-The local controller does not return completion of this request to the host, but queues it behind the previous requests that are awaiting replication.
-Completion of the sixth request is not returned until all five preceding requests are sent to and acknowledged by the remote site and the sixth request itself has been sent and acknowledged.
-The result is that the host sees a response time for the first five requests equal to the time taken by the local controller, while the sixth request has a response time equal to the sum of the transit times from local to remote controller for all preceding requests.
+Assume that OUTSTANDING_IO is set to a value of five, and that a host issues a request, waits for completion from the controller, then immediately issues another request.
+Furthermore, assume that the DRM configuration is on ATM over a very long distance, requiring a significant amount of time to perform replication.
+In asynchronous mode, each request issued by the host will be acknowledged as completed by the controller very quickly.
+As a result, the host will issue five requests before the remote site has completed the first request.
+If the host then issues another (sixth) request, this will exceed the value of OUTSTANDING_IO.
+The local controller will not return completion of this request to the host, and will queue it behind the previous requests that are awaiting replication.
+Completion of the sixth request will not be returned until such time as all five preceding requests have been sent to and acknowledged by the remote site, and the sixth request itself has been sent and acknowledged.
+The result of this is that the host will see a response time for the first five requests equal to the sum of the transit times from local to remote controller for all preceding requests.

 Assume that the time for the local controller is 500 microseconds, while the total time for replication to the remote controller is 5 milliseconds.
-In this case, the host sees a response time of 500 microseconds for each of the first five requests, since completion is returned immediately.
-The sixth request has a response time slightly less than 30 milliseconds, since it must wait for all previous requests to be completed by the remote site.
-In other words, the sixth request has a response time sixty times greater than the first five.
+In this case, the host will see a response time of 500 microseconds for each of the first five requests, since completion will be returned immediately.
+The sixth request will have response time slightly less than 30 milliseconds, since it must wait for all previous requests to be completed by the remote site.
+In other words, the sixth request will have a response time sixty times greater than the first five.